What are the characteristics of trekking and hiking backpacks? In this article we explain them to you and help you choose the one that suits you best.

 Due to their low capacity, some models may not include a belt.

-Bags that do not reach 20 liters are not recommended for the mountain because of their low capacity.
+Bags not reaching 20 liters are not recommended for the mountain because of their low capacity.

 2. Bags of 20 to 40 liters

 They are suitable for daytime outings.
 These are the ultimate all-purpose backpacks for the mountains.
-Indeed, the absence of a sleeping bag, cooking equipment, etc. makes it easy to store warm clothes, food and drinks as well as safety and technical elements if necessary – ice axe, poles.
+Indeed, the absence of a sleeping bag, cooking equipment, etc., makes storing warm clothes, food, and drinks easy to store safety and technical elements, if necessary – ice axes and poles.

 The belt is light because the weight one is supposed to carry is not yet high.